I recently shared a long thread of opinionated meditation tips on Twitter. This post is a cleaned up and polished version of that thread.

 - All 360° around your abdomen and ribs can expand and contract with healthy abdominal breathing.
 Learn to breathe so that your ribs expand laterally.
 Placing your hands at your ribs can help you feel this motion.

 - The breath can move into and through the sitz bones and the pelvic floor as well.
 Integrate this area into your breathing.

 - It’s normal to feel pain when meditating, especially in the beginning.
 The good news is that this often gets better with time.
 The bad news is that it might take a few years.

-- When you practice meditation, try to move as little as possible – or even better, not at all.
+- When you practice meditation, it can be helpful to experiment with moving less, or not at all.
 The breathing you’ve been working on will help diminish fidgetiness and discomfort, especially breathing slowly.

 - You’re still exercising, right?
 To make exercise more fun: experiment with practicing meditation immediately before exercising.
 Experiment with practicing immediately after exercising.
 Notice if either ordering affects/improves your qualitative experience of either activity.

 - Aim to end meditation sessions on a good note, feeling happy and relaxed.
 Your brain will associate meditation with this bodily pleasure.
 A few strategies: shorter sessions; ending with loving kindness or other, similar techniques; lying down for a few moments in total relaxation.